okffi/maas-server/README.md

 ### Traces

-Traces are momentary snapshots of data about a moving bycicle rider as collected from a mobile client.
+Traces are momentary snapshots of data about a moving bicycle rider as collected from a mobile client.
 Each trace contains a single set of spatial coordinates.

-Traces form a very basic dataset about actual bycicle travel.
+Traces form a very basic dataset about actual bicycle travel.

 `POST /traces`